NCrashed/daemonize/examples/01.HelloWorld/README.md

 ```D
 alias daemon = Daemon!(
 ```
-Firts goes daemon name, it's very important to choose unique name as the name is used as pid/lock file names (in linux if you don't specify your own paths) and as a service name in Windows.
+First goes daemon name, it's very important to choose unique name as the name is used as pid/lock file names (in linux if you don't specify your own paths) and as a service name in Windows.
 Daemonize prevents from running duplicating daemons (in linux you can change lock & pid file paths to override the behavior):